govau/service-manual/content/user-research/how-changes/intro.md

 category: User research
 ---

+The needs and goals of the users define the service.

 **[REVISIT]**

+The work on the service should start with

+The team should start thinking about the service from the

-At the beginning of the project it is important for the team to frame the service around the needs and goals of your users.
+At the beginning the team should

+frame the service around the needs and goals of your users.
 This is why the [Discovery stage](#) is important.

 You will change the way you do user research as you move through Discovery, Alpha, Beta and Live.